unh-webappdev/FlashCourses_api/README.md

 > - Create a new file in the same folder and save it as **private_settings.py**

 >  In your new private_settings.py
-     You should only have 2 items in the settings file file
+     You only need to have 2 items in this settings file
 > - DEBUG = True
 > - SECRET_KEY = os.environ.get     SECRET_KEY = os.environ.get "MADE_UP_CAPITAL_STRINGS’